ctp-eos/ctp-sci/CTP Energy: 3rd Party Evidential Support.md

 ---

-## 5. Theoretical Basis of CTP Transport Mechanism
+## 5. Basis of CTP Transport Mechanism

 **CTP Energy Science** describes a transport system not limited by speed-of-light constraints.

-The **C-domain** is a non-local informational field composed of a coherent standing waveform network—resembling a bio-spatial lattice.
-This structure, when activated through coherent emotion or biological intent, modulates a carrier field we refer to as **C-Energy**.
+The **C-domain** is a non-local *(indeed non-physical)* informational C-field consciousness resides within the non-physical C-energy Units the non-physical C-body composed of - non-physically connected to a coherent non-spatial energy domain network—resembling a non-physical non-bio-spatial lattice.

+This structure, when activated through coherent emotion or thought/C-energy intent, modulates a carrier field we refer to as **C-Energy** or non-physical **Conscious Energy**.
+Physical braincells and physical brainwave activities *(alone)* would NOT be able to 'carry' information across these distances.

 <p align="center">
   <img src="https://github.com/ctp-eos/ctp-sci/blob/main/images/ctp-sci%20experiments.png?raw=true" alt="CTP Transport Model – Host → C-Field → Remote Sample Interaction" width="800"/>